-Band is a performance group open to all students who play band instruments.
+Band is a performing ensemble open to all students who play concert band instruments.
+During a student's four years at the High School they will experience repertoire from a wide variety of musical styles and time periods.
 Up to three sections of band will be offered.
 Students may opt to enroll in multiple sections.
 Skills necessary for ensemble performance will be stressed, which include the development of technical ability, tone production and sight reading.
-Members of Band are strongly encouraged to participate in Marching Band.
+Members of the Band are strongly encouraged to participate in Marching Band.
 At home practice is expected.
+It is strongly recommended that students in this ensemble take private lessons.
 Concert participation is mandatory.
 Prior to each concert there will be a mandatory, evening rehearsal.
 Grades will be based upon rehearsal participation and behavior, concert and dress rehearsal attendance, and recording assignments.